MarufZak/study-logs/grokking-web-application-security/README.md

 <lolz>&lol9;</lolz>
 ```

 &lo19 is going to be replaced by five instances of &lo18, and so on, and this results in several GB of space in the server after parsing.
-This attack is called billion of laughs, type of XML bombs attack that explodes the server memory with single HTTP request, to perform DoS.
+This attack is called _billion of laughs_, type of _XML bombs_ attack that explodes the server memory with single HTTP request, to perform DoS.

 ![XML bomb](./assets/xml-bomb.png)